 Add the flour mixture to the sugar mixture using a partial folding action/partial stirring action with a large wooden spoon or silicone spatula until no floury streaks remain, but do not over mix.
 Cover the bowl with plastic wrap and refrigerate the dough for at least 12 hours and up to 24.
 It is vital not to skip this step.

 Position racks in upper and lower third of oven.
 Preheat the oven to 350°F (180°C).
 Line two half-sheet baking pans with parchment paper.

 Remove dough from the refrigerator and portion dough into 2-inch (5 cm) mounds.
 I like to use a Zeroll #40 scoop for a perfectly round result.
+If the dough is very crumbly, scoop out small amounts and work with your hands a little bit until the balls hold their shape as in the images.
 We recommend freezing the balls of dough for 10 minutes before baking as the cookies will retain their shape better while baking (see Tips).
 Sprinkle a tiny bit of coarse salt on each cookie, if you like.

 - OK, so you might be wondering how you are supposed to freeze the cookies AFTER they are doled out on their sheet pans.
 You have to make room in the freezer first!
 I understand that this might not be possible for everyone, and the cookies will work without this step.
 They will just retain a much nicer, more professional looking round shape if you can swing it.

 Our recipes are based on Monash University and FODMAP Friendly science.

 - Chocolate: Monash University has lab tested dark, milk and white chocolate all have low FODMAP amounts: 85% dark at 20 g; dark at 30 g.
 Pay attention to recommended serving sizes of cookies.